jordanbreen28/modules/sqlserverdsc/REFERENCE.md

 Data type: `Optional[Boolean]`

 Specifies, as a boolean, whether or not PowerShell will ignore `Invoke-SqlCmd` scripting variables that share a format such as `$(variable_name)`.
-For more information how to use this, please go to the help documentation for [Invoke-Sqlcmd](https://docs.microsoft.com/en-us/powershell/module/sqlserver/invoke-sqlcmd).
+For more information how to use this, please go to the help documentation for [Invoke-SqlCmd](https://docs.microsoft.com/en-us/powershell/module/sqlserver/Invoke-SqlCmd).

+##### `dsc_encrypt`

+Data type: `Optional[Enum['Mandatory', 'mandatory', 'Optional', 'optional', 'Strict', 'strict']]`

+Specifies how encryption should be enforced when using command `Invoke-SqlCmd`.
+When not specified, the default value is `Mandatory`.

 ##### `dsc_getresult`